danbates1452/hackkey/README.md

-# hackkey
+# HackKey
-password manager written for HackSussex2024
+Password manager written for HackSussex2024 by the 💣